lyqht/scrollbar-playground/README.md

 **Relevant Resources**
 - [Make your website stand out with a custom scrollbar](https://blog.esteetey.dev/make-your-website-stand-out-with-a-custom-scrollbar): Learn more about scrollbar styling
-- [How to create a CSS Playground in vanilla JavaScript](https://blog.esteetey.dev/how-to-create-a-css-playground-for-styling-pseudo-elements-with-vanilla-javascript): Learn more about how this project is created
+- [How to create a CSS Playground in vanilla JavaScript](https://blog.esteetey.dev/how-to-create-a-css-playground-for-styling-pseudo-elements-with-vanilla-javascript): Learn more about how this project is created and how you can create your own CSS Playground in vanilla JavaScript.

 ## Features